julienlargetpiet/flask_blog/README.md

 `server_name domain_name1.com www.domain_name1.com ...;`

-Also, do not forget to change the path of the `error_warn.log file` in `deployment_files/default`.
+Also, do not forget to change the path of the `error_warn.log` and `access.log` files in `deployment_files/default`.

-After that,
+To verify that NGINX configuration works:

+`sudo nginx -t`

+If successfull,

 `cp deployment_files/default /etc/nginx/sites-available/default`